leonvogt/hotwire-dev-tools/README.md

 - Highlight Turbo Frames
 - Monitor incoming Turbo Streams
 - Display Turbo context information (Turbo Drive enabled, morphing enabled, ...)
+- Log all Turbo related events
-- Display warning when a Turbo Frame ID is not unique
+- Log warning when a Turbo Frame ID is not unique
+- Log warning when an element has `data-turbo-permanent` but no ID or a non-unique ID
-- List all Turbo Frames on the page
+- Highlight Turbo Frame changes

 **Stimulus features**:

 - Highlight Stimulus controllers
 - List all Stimulus controllers on the page
-- Display warning when a `data-controller` doesn't match any registered controller
+- Log warning when a `data-controller` doesn't match any registered controller
+- Log warning when a Stimulus target is not nested within the corresponding controller

 ## Installation